coolar-star/COOL/README.md

 # COOL — Character Optimization Option Layer

+An external identity architecture for LLMs — not a memory store, not fine-tuning, and not prompt engineering.

 COOL (Character Optimization Option Layer) is an
 **external character layer** for LLM-based agents.